maumaumaumaumaumau/mc-docs/README.md

 ## Syntax

 ---
-As said above, the syntax will be similar to lua and js.
+As said above, the syntax is be similar to lua and js.
 Function enclosements are with {}, if statements don't require () unlike javascript.
 Two examples of the syntax are here.

 ```